vishalsingh2972/React-JS/Namaste React/E9-Optimizing our App/Assignments/E9 Answers.md

 In this example, the AsyncComponent is loaded asynchronously, and it is wrapped within a <Suspense> boundary.
 The fallback attribute specifies what to display while the component is loading.
 The rest of the application, which is synchronous, doesn't get affected and will continue to respond to user input without unnecessary delays.

 Suspense helps in maintaining a smooth and responsive user experience by handling asynchronous operations gracefully and ensuring that synchronous interactions are not interrupted by loading indicators.

+With <Suspense>:
+When you wrap your component with <Suspense>, you can specify a fallback UI (like a loading spinner or message) to show while the data or component is being fetched.
+If the component suspends (is waiting for data), <Suspense> will display the fallback UI until the data is available.
+This prevents the UI from showing a default error page and provides a smoother user experience.

 ---